itsjoshuaclement/EngSoft-II-MatLab/Homework/HW-12-NumericalTechniques/HW012-Prompt.md

 $$

 >\[!NOTE]\
-   To evaluate this function, your previously defined $x$ vector.
+   To evaluate this function, use your previously defined $x$ vector.

    c) Repeat part `a`, but set up an $x$ vector with a `new name` that goes from $-5$ to $+5$, going up by
    $0.1$.
 Review and compare parts `a` and `b` and parts `c` and `b`.

 >\[!CAUTION]\
-**NO** need for any code, make the comparison observation for your own understanding.
+**NO** need for any code, make the comparison observation for your understanding.

 # Problem 3
 Consider the following data: